pivotal/docs-tap/tap-gui/configurator/about.hbs.md

 The operator may choose to use the pre-built Tanzu Developer Portal that includes all the core functionality of Backstage as well as all the integrations with the Tanzu Application Platform.
-Alternatively, the operator may choose to create as many Customized Portals as needed by leveraging the Configurator tool.
+Alternatively, the operator may choose to make as many customizations to the Tanzu Developer Portal as needed by leveraging the Configurator tool.

 Customized Portal can include additional portal functionality that we shall refer to as "plugins".